THGLab/NewtonNet/README.md

     pip install torch
     pip install -e .

 Once you finished installations succesfully, you will be able to run NewtonNet modules anywhere on your computer as long as the `newtonnet` environment is activated.
-If you have trouble installing `torch_geometric`, `torch_scatter`, or `torch_cluster`, please refer to https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html.
-Optionally, if you want to use Weights & Biases for logging (see more on https://docs.wandb.ai), you can initialize it with
+If you have trouble installing `torch_geometric`, `torch_scatter`, or `torch_cluster`, please refer to the [PyG documentation page](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
+Optionally, if you want to use [Weights & Biases](https://docs.wandb.ai) for logging, you can initialize it with

     wandb login